hoisie/web/Readme.md

 ## Installation

 1. Make sure you have the a working Go environment.
-See the [install instructions](http://golang.org/doc/install.html). web.go will always compile on the `release` tag.
+See the [install instructions](http://golang.org/doc/install.html). web.go targets the 'release' tag.
+To get the release tag, simply run `hg update -r release`.
+If you're running an outdated version of Go, or a version near the , it likely won't compile.
 2. Make sure that $GOROOT is set. web.go installs itself as a Go package, so it requires $GOROOT.
 See Go's install instructions for more information about $GOROOT.
 2. git clone git://github.com/hoisie/web.go.git
 3. cd web.go && make install

-You can also install using `goinstall github.com/hoisie/web.go`, but if you do this, the import statement in your go programs will be `import github.com/hoisie/web.go`.
+You can also install using `goinstall github.com/hoisie/web.go`, but if you do this, the import statement in your go programs will be `import github.com/hoisie/web.go` instead of just `import web`.

 ## Example